 Students are allowed to receive services with instructor approval during allotted times.
-Students must be in good academic standing, have achieved attendance minimums and are in good health.
+Students must be in good academic standing, have achieved attendance minimums.
 Students must pay the student fee prior to receiving the service.
-Students in Elite status are allowed more frequent services and without having to pay the fee.

 Student Salon Duties & Facility

 - Students are expected to treat their surroundings with respect.
 Immediately report any equipment malfunctions to an instructor or staff member.
 Destruction of property or disrespect of facility is taken seriously and subject to termination. - All workspace, including shared spaces (break room, clinic, classroom, etc.) must stay clutter free and clean, and kept in a condition to meet or exceed State standards.
 This practice is part of the curriculum which builds good work habits and creates a balanced and contributory community of like-minded salon professionals to deliver an excellent student and customer experience. - Color bowls, bottles, manicuring tools, facial tools, and/or other associated tools must be cleaned and put away after each client. - Equipment should be sanitized after each client and at the end of the day. - No food or beverages are to be consumed in any area other than the kitchen, student lounges or outside.
 Water and coffee are allowed in L'esprit Academy water/beverage bottles only in the classroom and clinic. - Students are expected to complete salon duties and infection control MPA's given by instructors in order to be best prepared for the next client, task, student, or the following day. - Students can sign up for volunteer salon duty assignments to enhance salon preparedness, contribute to the institution and salon community at L'esprit Academy, and to complement practical hours spent on other learning objectives.